 Another interview from the Frontend series is here!
 Read the story of Grzegorz Bąk.
-This is a series of interviews with our developers who would like to contribute to our culture of knowledge sharing.
-Read more in the article below

 Do you have any experience before NG?
 If so, tell us about what you did before Netguru?